Electrical Interconnects for Silicon Spin Qubits: Variable -factor

-\cite{mauneCoherentSinglettripletOscillations2012a}, working in SiGe, do not cite a dot-to-dot $g$-factor difference, but their results can be used to estimate an upper Instead they attribute the difference in Larmor frequencies to hyperfine interaction with nuclear spins in their devices, which are made with natural silicon.
+\cite{mauneCoherentSinglettripletOscillations2012a}, working in SiGe, do not quote a dot-to-dot $g$-factor difference, but their results can be used to estimate an upper bound.
+They attribute the difference in Larmor frequencies to hyperfine interaction with nuclear spins in their devices, which are made with natural silicon.
 They see a standard deviation $\sigma_{HF} = 2.6$ neV, consistent with a priori calculations for the effect of nuclear spins.
 Since they work at 30 mT, the Zeeman energy is $\approx 3.5$ neV $\sim 10^3 \sigma_{HF}$, suggesting $\Delta g / g < 10^{-3}$ consistent with our estimate $\Delta g / g \sim 10^{-4}$.
-Their electron wavefunctions are somewhat smaller than $50\;\mathrm{nm} \times 50\;\mathrm{nm}$ \cite{mauneCoherentSinglettripletOscillations2012a}[Fig.~1].
+Their electron wavefunctions are somewhat smaller than $50\;\mathrm{nm} \times 50\;\mathrm{nm}$ \cite[Fig.~1]{mauneCoherentSinglettripletOscillations2012a}.

-\cite{ferdousValleyDependentAnisotropic2018} measure the difference between the $g$-factors in two valleys, rather than two dots, and find $\Delta g / g \sim 10^{-4}$.
+\cite{ferdousValleyDependentAnisotropic2018} measures the difference between the $g$-factors in two valleys, rather than two dots, and find $\Delta g / g \sim 10^{-4}$.
 We expect this to be a reasonable proxy for dot-to-dot variation: the $g$-factor difference is driven by an SOC difference, which is in turn driven by alloy disorder at the interface, and the two valley states see different portions of the interface alloy disorder.

 The result is